-Parameter Description processor_DLL The processor-specific DLL file; available in r32c\bin. driver_DLL The C-SPY driver DLL file; available in r32c\bin. debug_file The object file that you want to debug (filename extension $\tt d53$ ). cspybat_options The command line options that you want to pass to cspybat.
+Parameter Description processor_DLL The processor-specific DLL file; available in stm8 \bin. driver_DLL The C-SPY driver DLL file; available in stm8\bin. debug_file The object file that you want to debug (filename extension dnn). cspybat_options The command line options that you want to pass to cspybat.
 Note that these options are optional.
-For information about each option, see Reference information on C-SPY command line options, page 260.
+For information about each option, see Reference information on C-SPY command line options, page 282. backend Marks the beginning of the parameters to the C-SPY driver; all options that follow will be sent to the driver.
+Note that this option is mandatory. driver_options The command line options that you want to pass to the C-SPY driver.
+Note that some of these options are mandatory and some are optional.
+For information about each option, see Reference information on C-SPY command line options, page 282.